 TellMeMore is probably best if you have some bit of a foundation in the language already.
 If you are at that level, then this will really boost your language knowledge to an amazing degree.
 If you are a student that needs to deal with the written language, then this is ideal.

-You can read customer reviews and purchase a copy by clicking the link below:
+You can read customer reviews by clicking the link below:

 Fluenz is a relatively new company which has succeeded in marking a distinctive niche in terms of its superior design and quality.
 In some ways, it can be seen as the “Apple” of the language learning software world.